New exhibit utilizes renovated spaces to explore the innovation process

 - Personal Prostheses 2.0 – an updated version of our popular Personal Prosthesis exhibit.
 Uncover how individuals inspire innovations in the field of prosthetics.

-The Spark exhibit is sponsored by Riverbridge Partners, Great River Energy, Fredrikson & Byron, P.A., and the Lillehei Family Charitable Foundation.
+The Spark exhibit is sponsored by the Medtronic Foundation.
+Additional support provided by Riverbridge Partners, Great River Energy, Fredrikson & Byron, P.A., and the Lillihei Family Charitable Foundation.
 The Spark Exhibit was created in partnership with the design firm Roto.

 Members of the press are invited to preview The Bakken Museum’s newest exhibit, Spark, from 10 a.m. to 5 p.m. on October 8.
 Complimentary timed tickets are available to allow for social distancing.
 To register, contact Laura Whittet, The Bakken Museum Associate Director of Communications, at firstname.lastname@example.org.